 The 80% nickel (permalloy) cores are secured together using brass channels and held into the cans with beeswax.
 Nonmagnetic channels and careful attention to dielectric properties result in a clear effortless sound.

 The basic design process takes into account the internal impedance and the output voltage of your cartridge and sizes the turns ratio to match needs of your overall gain structure.
 More info on the selection process can be seen HERE.
-I am currently offering the SUT's as canned units ready to be put into your shielded enclosure and a completed version ready for use.
+I am currently offering the SUT's as canned units ready to be put into your shielded enclosure.

 Shielded MC Step-Up Transformers

 These SUT's are exactly what you need in the most basic form.
 They are 2-1/2" diameter 2-1/2" tall in a mumetal can which effectively serves as a first line of defense againt stray magnetic fields.
 The leads are the actual winding wire brought out for direct connection and are available in copper or .9999 silver to meet your specific needs.

 Designed to fit your system.
 We offer a single impedance to load version on an amorphous or nickel core.
 Rather than randomly apply impedance values, we work with you to optimize the design to fit your specific application.
 A 5K:8R sample to load a 2A3 delivered full power down to 10hz at -1dB and hit -1db at 55khz and -3dB at -85khz.